EMAN Stock Forecast: All the More Reason to Consider eMagin Corporation (EMAN) Now

 Analyst recommendations provided by FactSet shows that the consensus forecast for eMagin Corporation (EMAN) is a “Buy”.
 1 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-eMagin Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.05 with sales reaching $6.5M over the same period.The EPS is expected to grow by 47.40% this year, but quarterly earnings will post 5.00% year-over-year.
+eMagin Corporation is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at -$0.05 with sales reaching $6.5M over the same period.The EPS is expected to shrink by -112.10% this year, but quarterly earnings will post 5.00% year-over-year.
 Quarterly sales are estimated to shrink -3.40% in year-over-year returns.

 eMagin Corporation (EMAN) Top Institutional Holders